Magnus Carlsen: 2005

-At the end of 2005, Carlsen participated at the Chess World Cup in Khanty-Mansiysk, Russia.
+At the end of 2005, Carlsen participated in the Chess World Cup in Khanty-Mansiysk, Russia.
 In the knockout tournament, he upset 44th-ranked Zurab Azmaiparashvili in round one, and proceeded to defeat Farrukh Amonatov and Ivan Cheparinov to reach the round of 16.
 There he lost to Evgeny Bareev, but won against Joël Lautier and Vladimir Malakhov before losing again to Gata Kamsky.
 Carlsen finished in tenth place and became the youngest player to be an official World Championship Candidate.
+(Note: This record is extremely misleading: the Candidates tournament that Carlsen qualified for was a 16-player tournament where the top four finishers advanced to the 8-player 2007 World Championship tournament.
+The previous record-holder, Bobby Fischer, qualified for an 8-player Candidates tournament (1959), where the winner would become the challenger for the World Championship match.)